themesberg/flowbite/content/plugins/wysiwyg.md

 ## Editing tables

+Use this example to edit table data inside the WYSIWYG text editor by adding and removing table column, rows, and cells and use other features to navigate through the table data for a convenient editing process.

 {{< example id="default-wysiwyg-video-example" class="flex justify-center dark:bg-gray-900" github="plugins/wysiwyg.md" show_dark=true wysiwyg=true script_module=true  disable_init_js=true javascript=`
 import { Editor } from 'https://esm.sh/@tiptap/core@2.6.6';
 import StarterKit from 'https://esm.sh/@tiptap/starter-kit@2.6.6';